OWRC/Boston-Mills/index.md

 _Figure 8: West-East cross section along the Caledon East buried bedrock valley showing interpreted thickness of basal channel aquifer (shown as Scarborough aquifer complex.)_

-[^1]:
+[^1].

-[^2]:
+[^2].

-[^1]:Spencer, J.W.
+[^1]: Spencer, J.W.
 1890.
 Origin of the basins of the Great Lakes of America.
 American Geologist, 7, 86-97.​

-[^2]:Spencer, J.W.
+[^2]: Spencer, J.W.
 1881.
 Discovery of the preglacial outlet of the basin of Lake Erie into that of Lake Ontario.
 Canadian Naturalist, 10, 65-79.​